-Fullarton Community Hub staff develop provision in the area that will address the key prior ties a s recently identified by our community.
-These are to
+Fullarton Community Hub staff develop provision in the great that will address the key priorities as recently

 ed by our community.
 These are to

 Improve health & wellbeing

 Remove social isolation

 Provide family support

 Tackle the current cost of living crisis.

 Offer community led activities/support.